MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/facets%20and%20y%20axis%20title-1.png)

-You can see that the y axis title gets placed *above* the facet strip labels, which means it is not as close to the y axis as it probably ought to be.
+Here, the y-axis title ends up *above* the facet labels, where it’s disconnected from the axis it describes.

 There are two potential workarounds to this.
-The first would be to facet into rows rather than columns:
+The first would be to facet by rows instead of columns.
+This restores a more natural association between the y-axis title and the data:

 ``` r
 ggplot(iris,